A review and reformulation of macroscopic realism: resolving its deficiencies using the framework of generalized probabilistic theories: The traditional definition of macrorealism

 In other words, Leggett and Garg's assumption of macrorealism essentially postulates that there is a superselection rule~\cite{bartlett2007reference} which forbids macroscopic systems from having coherence with respect to some privileged basis.
 In other words, the state of such a system is always diagonal in this basis and processes preserve the basis.
 Any such system is classical in the strictest sense, and can be described simply as a classical random variable.
 So we see that Leggett and Garg's real aim is simply to determine whether macroscopic systems in our world are adequately described by random variables.
-Somehow, this simple fact seems to have been masked by the vagueness in Leggett and Garg's choice of definitions and introduction of the novel term ``macrorealist'' where the preexisting language of superselection rules or random variables would have sufficed.
-Moreover, macrorealism has very little to do with realism, but rather is a notion of classicality, as I will discuss in Section~\ref{realism}.
+Somehow, this simple fact seems to have been masked by the vagueness in Leggett and Garg's choice of definitions and introduction of the novel term ``macrorealist'' where the preexisting language of superselection rules or random variables would have sufficed.\footnote{In fairness to Leggett and Garg, at the time of their work there was no well-developed framework for referring to alternative ways the world could be---like the GPT framework---which might be why they struggled to define a notion like `diagonal quantum theory' without referencing quantum theory itself.} Moreover, macrorealism has very little to do with realism, but rather is a notion of classicality, as I will discuss in Section~\ref{realism}.
 So it is unfortunate that these definitions and terminology have been adopted rather than improved in most subsequent work.

 One important exception, however, is the work of Timpson and Maroney~\cite{maroney2014quantum}, which did a good deal to clarify the relevant concepts and terminology.
 Timpson and Maroney reframe the discussion of macrorealism in terms of operational theories\footnote{Note that they primarily consider unquotiented operational theories, whereas I will work herein with quotiented operational theories, according to the distinction defined in Refs.~\cite{chiribella2010probabilistic,schmid2020structure}.} and ontological models~\cite{Harrigan}.
 They then propose a more precise definition of macrorealism\footnote{In fact, they introduce three different notions of macrorealism, only the strictest of which is directly relevant to this work.
 (These three notions share the essential feature that {\em macroscopic observables in the theory should be assigned definite and noncontextual values}.
 This is such a broad notion of macrorealism that it can be consistent with all of quantum theory.
 For example, if one's only macroscopic quantities are (possibly coarse-grained) position observables, then Bohmian mechanics satisfies this criteria~\cite{maroney2014quantum}. }, based on the notion of an {\em operational eigenstate}---any preparation of a system which gives deterministic outcomes for the macroscopic observable.
 (This is simply an operational generalization of a quantum eigenstate.) \begin{defn} A theory satisfies {\em operational eigenstate mixture macrorealism} if the only possible preparation states of a macroscopic system are operational eigenstates of the given macroscopic observable and statistical mixtures thereof. \end{defn}